HMS Donegal (1902)

 Refitting at the beginning of the war, she was then assigned to Sierra Leone for convoy protection duties as part of the 5th Cruiser Squadron.
-She was transferred to several different cruiser squadrons of the Grand Fleet in 1915 where she escorted convoys to Archangelsk, Russia.
+She was transferred to several different cruiser squadrons of the Grand Fleet in 1915 where she escorted convoys to Arkhangelsk, Russia.
 In mid-1916 she was assigned to convoy escort duties in the Atlantic.
 Donegal rejoined the 4th Cruiser Squadron on North America and West Indies Station in 1917 and continued with convoy duties until the end of the war.
 Donegal was sold for scrap in 1920.

 Design and description

 The Monmouths were intended to protect British merchant shipping from fast cruisers like the French Guichen, Châteaurenault or the Dupleix class.
 The ships were designed to displace 9800 LT.
 They had an overall length of 463 ft 6 in, a beam of 66 ft and a deep draught of 25 ft.
 They were powered by two 4-cylinder triple-expansion steam engines, each driving one shaft using steam provided by 31 Belleville boilers.
 The engines produced a total of 22000 ihp which was designed to give the ships a maximum speed of 23 kn.
-The ships carried a maximum of 1600 LT of coal and her complement consisted of 678 officers and ratings.
+The ship carried a maximum of 1600 LT of coal and her complement consisted of 678 officers and ratings.

 The Monmouth-class ships' main armament consisted of fourteen breech-loading (BL) 6 in Mk VII guns.
 Four of these guns were mounted in two twin-gun turrets, one each fore and aft of the superstructure, and the others were positioned in casemates amidships.
 Six of these were mounted on the main deck and were only usable in calm weather.
 Ten quick-firing (QF) 12-pounder (3 in) 12-cwt guns were fitted for defence against torpedo boats.
 Donegal also carried three 3-pounder 47 mm Hotchkiss guns and two submerged 18-inch (450 mm) torpedo tubes.

 Beginning in 1915, the main deck six-inch guns of the Monmouth-class ships were moved to the upper deck and given gun shields.
 Their casemates were plated over to improve seakeeping.
 The twelve-pounder guns displaced by the transfer were repositioned elsewhere.
 At some point in the war, a pair of three-pounder anti-aircraft guns were installed on the upper deck.

 The ship's waterline armour belt was 4 in thick amidships and 2 in forward.
 The armour of the gun turrets, their barbettes and the casemates was four inches thick.
 The protective deck armour ranged in thickness from 0.75–2 in and the conning tower was protected by 10 in of armour.